MrSaints/Morphist/README.md

 Morphist
 ========

-A simple jQuery slider / slideshow / carousel plugin for child objects powered by [Animate.css][animatecss] and inspired by a Dota 2 hero, Morphling.
+A simple, high-performance and cross-browser [jQuery][jquery] slider / slideshow / carousel plugin for child objects powered by [Animate.css][animatecss].

 It cycles through an element's [child] objects containing any content (i.e. images, text, etc) in quick succession and it is a great tool for displaying tweets from Twitter or items from other feeds.
 It is a spin-off project of [Morphext](//github.com/MrSaints/Morphext) (a simple text rotator).